MCR8003 : Writing in a Research Setting

 |Semester 2 Credit Value:||20|

 Writing is a key skill for anyone in medical research.
 This module aims to familiarise students with the many different processes involved in medical writing.
-The module is designed to allow the students to experience medical writing and to enable them to develop a range of key skills that will prepare them for writing research proposals, grant applications, case reports and manuscripts for both medical textbooks and journals.
+The module is designed to allow the students to experience medical writing and to enable them to develop a range of key skills that will prepare them for writing research proposals, grant applications, case reports and manuscripts for peer reviewed journals.

 Outline Of Syllabus